minimuutti/minimuutti.github.io/en/activation/_posts/2015-07-20-cup-in-the-tube.md

   thumb:
 ---

+You should make the effort to build this game because it's just so much fun to watch your dog to solve the puzzle.

 You need a tube, a paper cup with handles, some string and a block as a handle for this game.
 I used a 70cm (28") long cardboard tube but you can use a Pringles tube as well.

 I tied the string to the paper cup's handles and then I tied a round block to the other end of the string.
 If you don't have any suitable blocks, you can tie a piece of cardboard as a handle.